Azure/azure-quickstart-templates/vm-disk-performance-meter/README.md

 ![alt text](images/diskperformance.png "Disk performance measurement output")

-Even though automatic test has pre-warmup, subsequent performance measurements can have different results.
+Subsequent performance measurements can have different results.
 To re-measure and get full ouput you can login to the test VM with credentials you provided during deployment and use this a command like this:

 ```shell
 sudo echo -e '[io]\nrw=randrw\nsize=128m\ndirectory=/datadisk' | sudo fio -